 This year’s project and competition will be The Student Guide to Writing: Web Series, focusing on providing access for the first time to the leading training coming out of the industry in terms of writing for online drama, and providing a platform to showcase the most talented student writers in the area.

-Partners on The Student Guide to Writing: Web Series include Boundless Theatre, Writers at Work Productions, the MA Dramatic Writing at Drama Centre London at Central Saint Martins, the new company working to improve arts education Art School, and Shelley Productions run by Philip Shelley who runs the Channel 4 screenwriting course.
+Partners on The Student Guide to Writing: Web Series include Boundless Theatre, Writers at Work Productions, the new company working to improve arts education Art School, and Shelley Productions run by Philip Shelley who runs the Channel 4 screenwriting course.

 Jennifer Tuckett, Director of The Student Guide to Writing series, said: “With BBC Three going online last year, it’s increasingly important writers know how to write web series and for online drama.
 It’s also a form which lends itself to being made by yourself and collaborators and serving as a calling card, helping writers into careers and as an example of work.
 We hope the project will provide access to and publish the leading training coming out of the industry on how to write for web series and online drama for the first time, as well as providing a showcase of the most talented student writers in the UK.”

 The Student Guide to Writing: Web Series will launch on July 5th at London Writers’ Week, whose theme this year is to provide access to and showcase the best new ideas going on in terms of writing for and using digital media across theatre, film, television, radio and digital media.

 Tickets to The Student Guide to Writing: Web Series launch event can be booked here

 There will also be a Student Guide to Writing bootcamp for writers to provide access to the leading craft and business skills coming out of the industry across theatre, film, television, radio and digital media which can be booked here.